 Pipes and wires

-Next to the village car park, there is a pipe that brings water from a spring below Penrhiw, a disused house on the footpath up Cwm Awen.
+Next to the village car park, there is a pipe that brings water from a spring below Penrhiw, an old house on the footpath up Cwm Awen.

 The spring is not very deep – mostly runoff from the fields.